MSGLaunchpad/.github/profile/README.md

 **Launchpad is a venture of Media Scope Group**

 Launchpad is a venture of Media Scope Group.
-If you are looking for repositories, please visit [our companny's GitHub profile](https://github.com/mediascopegroup).
+If you are looking for repositories, please visit [our company's GitHub profile](https://github.com/mediascopegroup).